-You can type the theme name and version into Google, and search the theme developer’s support forum (many developers provide forums for premium themes, and even for some free plugins).
+You can type the theme name and version into Google, and search the theme developer’s support forum (many developers offer this for paid themes, and even for some free plugins).

-If you have made extensive changes to your existing theme files, upgrading your theme may result in your custom modifications being overwritten.
+If you have made extensive changes to your existing WordPress theme files, updating your theme could result in your custom modifications being overwritten.
 To prevent losing your theme modifications, therefore, we recommend you learn how to create “child themes”.

-A WordPress child theme is a theme that inherits the functionality of another theme, called the parent theme, and allows you to modify, or add to, the functionality of that parent theme.
-When you update the “parent theme”, your customizations are preserved through the “child theme.”
+A WordPress child theme is a theme that inherits the functionality of another theme, called the parent theme, and allows you to modify, or add to, the functionality of the parent theme.
+When you update the “parent theme”, your modifications are preserved through the “child theme.”

-If you plan to customize your theme files, then we recommend becoming familiar with using child themes, especially if you plan to use a theme that gets regularly updated.
-You can learn more about child themes by searching online, or visit the official WordPress child theme page here:
+If you plan to customize your theme files, then we recommend becoming familiar with the use of child themes, especially if you plan on using a theme that gets regularly updated.
+You can learn more about child themes by searching online, or visit the WordPress Codex child theme page here:

-As you will see below, the actual process of updating a WordPress theme is not complicated at all … a few simple clicks and you’re done!
-What can feel slightly bothersome is the precautionary work involved prior to upgrading.
+As you will see below, the actual process of updating a WordPress theme is simple.
+What can feel slightly bothersome is the preparation involved prior to upgrading.

-Some people don’t upgrade their WordPress themes regularly, while many upgrade without going through all of the steps listed in the section above.
-As mentioned earlier, the above are “best practice” methods for ensuring problem-free upgrades.
+Many people don’t upgrade their themes regularly, while many upgrade without going through all of the steps listed in the section above.
+As mentioned earlier, the above are recommended “best practice” methods for ensuring problem-free upgrades.
 Ultimately, as a website owner, it is your responsibility to protect your digital properties.

-Upgrading your WordPress theme in the WP dashboard is simple.
+Upgrading your themes in your admin dashboard is simple.

-Depending on the theme(s) installed on your site, you may receive an occasional notification in your dashboard that new theme versions are available and require updating …
+Depending on the theme(s) you have installed on your site, you may receive an occasional notification in your WP Dashboard that new theme versions are available and require updating …

-Updating a theme from the dashboard is quite simple and easy.
-You can update your themes via the “Themes” screen, or the “Updates” area.
+Updating a theme in your dashboard is easy.
+You can update your WordPress themes via the “Themes” feature, or the “Updates” page.

-Updating Your Site’s Theme Via The “Themes” Area
+Updating Your Site’s Theme Using The “Themes” Area

-You can see which themes require updating by going to your Themes page.
+To see which themes require updating, go to your Themes area.

-Choose Appearance > Themes in your WordPress admin menu …
+Select Appearance > Themes from your WP admin menu …

-This brings you to the “Themes” screen …
+This brings you to the “Themes” page …

-WordPress Themes that need updating display an “Update Available” message over their thumbnail image …
+WordPress Themes that need updating display an “Update Available” message over the theme’s thumbnail image …

-Locate the theme you want to update and click on the “Update Available” message.
+Locate the theme that needs to be updated and click on the “Update Available” message.

 When the theme details window opens up, click on update now …